 To address cost, schedule, and technical risks, the GOES-R program has established a risk management program and has taken steps to identify and mitigate selected risks.
 For example, as of July 2007, the program office identified the lack of an integrated master schedule as its highest priority risk.
 It also identified other risks including technical challenges affecting the development of a critical instrument and the development of requirements between the space and ground segments.
 The program has also established plans for bringing these risks to closure.
 However, more remains to be done to fully address risks.
 Specifically, the program has multiple risk watchlists that are not always consistent.
-Further, key risks are missing from the risk lists, including risks associated with unfilled executive positions, limitations in NOAA's insight into NASA's deliverables, and insufficient funds for unexpected costs (called management reserve).
+Further, key risks are missing from the risks lists, including risks associated with unfilled executive positions, limitations in NOAA's insight into NASA's deliverables, and insufficient funds for unexpected costs (called management reserve).
 As a result, the program is at risk that problems will not be identified or mitigated in a timely manner and could lead to program cost overruns and schedule delays.

-We are making recommendations to the Secretary of Commerce to direct the Undersecretary of Commerce for Oceans and Atmosphere to ensure that the GOES-R program office manages, mitigates, and reports on risks using a more comprehensive program-level risk list.
-In written comments on a draft of this report, the Secretary agreed with our recommendations to use a program level risk list and to add selected risks to its list, but disagreed that NOAA has insufficient insight into NASA's contracts.
+To improve NOAA's ability to effectively manage the GOES-R procurement, in our report being released today, we are making recommendations to ensure that the GOES-R program office manages, mitigates, and reports on risks using a more comprehensive program-level risk list.
+In written comments, the Secretary of Commerce agreed with our recommendations to use a program level risk list and to add selected risks to its list, but disagreed that NOAA has insufficient insight into NASA's contracts.
 The Secretary cited an unparalleled transparency between the two agencies.
 However, NOAA has not demonstrated that it has validated NASA's contractor performance and we remain concerned that NOAA lacks the capability to oversee this important aspect of the program.
 Given the past problems NOAA had in obtaining insight into NASA's contracts and the importance of this interagency relationship to the success of the GOES-R program, we believe that this issue should be managed and monitored as a risk.
-The Department also suggested technical comments which we incorporated as appropriate.